buttburger1/GLSL/README.md

 ***12. Multiple Lights 11/16/2024***

--Blender lighting: point, sun (directional), and spot.
+-Blender lamp (light): point, sun (directional), and spot.
 Spotlight direction not implemented

 -Locate the lights with spheres